jryanhaber/react_server/README.md

 # Purposes

+## Clone-able Template Project Kickstart

+- This will be a cloneable template to kick start an app with Node, Mongo, Express, React and Redux.
+- I will try to list of features you will get out of the box if you clone this to start your project.

+## MERN stack training App

+- This is also very commented in commits which can serve as a challenge for training yourself in the MERN stack.
+Each commit represents a specific technical step and the names indicate what is required to proceed.
+To use this as a test app, attempt to complete the steps independently, and if you cannot succeed, check the commits to see what the correct config was.
+Repeat until you can complete each step without referencing the solutions.
-- Generate a practice app which must be recalled from the text guidance prompts alone and recreated to test your ability to rapidly deploy new projects.
+  Generate a practice app which must be recalled from the text guidance prompts alone and recreated to test your ability to rapidly deploy new projects.

-- Allow for links for things not retained to be able to access the training from which this is based.
+## Demo project of current Code skills

+This app will be public facing, open sourced, MIT licensed, so it can serve as my own dev skillset

 # Setup